 Admittedly, I am cheating here ...
 Cheating on my diet as well as cheating on my list of limiting this article to only 7 downtown Raleigh restaurants.
 Ashley recently won the James Beard award for the most outstanding Chef in the United States and this is why the list of Downtown Raleigh's best restaurants kicks off with her spots!
 Not every city can say they are home to the most outstanding Chef in the country:

 Ashley's first downtown Raleigh restaurant and one of my personal favorites.
 The menu is constantly changing with the seasons, though the Macaroni Au Gratin is a staple and for good reason, just look at the picture above!
 Accompanied by other comfort food, Poole's diner offers that true diner feels with bar seats, tables, and booths.
 Great wine, great food you can't go wrong with Poole's diner... just be sure to get there somewhat early because they don't take reservations!

 If you're not following Poole'side Pies on Instagram, you should be!
-This pizza place (though I have not been yet since it just opened) is the product of years of studying what makes a pizza great.
+This pizza place is the product of years of studying what makes a pizza great.
+You will find this pizza place in our article on the best pizza in Raleigh.
 You can follow along as Ashley began her trip in Europe, specifically Italy, bringing her knowledge back to Raleigh to open what is already being deemed as Raleigh's best pizza place!

 Beasley's Chicken and Honey